 At the heart of this programme is the simple and amply evidenced principle that scheduling regular writing sessions with someone else helps us write more, better, and with more pleasure.

 The writing programme offers a range of options to help you enhance your writing practice, from pairing you with your new writing partner to providing ongoing support throughout the academic year.

 Find a partner

-Complete a questionnaire to register your partner preferences and log your baseline on writing-related metrics.
-Click here to access the baseline survey and begin.
+Complete a questionnaire to register your partner preferences and log your baseline on writing-related metrics, so we can see what difference taking part makes for you.
+Visit the homepage to access the baseline survey and begin.

 Join the termly orientation to learn how to make the most of your new partnership.
-Your partner request form is also a booking for the next orientation session (typically held in 1st week of each term), so click here to find the next date and get started.
+Your partner request form is also a booking for the next orientation session (typically held in 1st week of each term), so the link from the homepage is all you need to find the next date and get started.